 A bit of burnout

 I've managed to have my annual burnout a bit too early and I've not even managed to get much done leading up to it.
-A six week break from doing pretty much anything wargames related, bar painting the scratchbuilt TARDIS, has actually done me and my attitude to gaming some good.
+A six week break from doing pretty much anything wargames related, bar painting the scratchbuilt TARDIS definitely helped.

 |Obligatory stock image.
 If only I could juggle.|